IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_paper.md

 ### Assignment: The “elevator pitch” / Thesis Statement
 Read [Indiana University's How To Write a Thesis Statement] (http://www.indiana.edu/~wts/pamphlets/thesis_statement.shtml) BEFORE you write your thesis statement.

 * First, ask yourself what question is your research trying to answer?
-Please read the above link.
+(Please reference the above link.)
 * Secondly, tun that question into a statement.
+(Please reference the above link.)
 * Do not use **I** in your thesis statement.

 Here's a guide for a starting point:

 ***(Working Title)* is a *(What is it?)* that *(What does it do?)* for *(Your Audience)* to *(Why?
 What's the purpose)*.**

-*Note: Obviously you would not leave the parenthesis, it's a just a marker to denote what you should add.*
+*Note: Obviously you would not leave the parenthesis; it's a just a marker to denote what you should add.*